oracle-livelabs/apex/apex-professional-hol22/8-create-pages/8-creating-pages.md

 ### What's Next

-In the next lab, you will understand the behaviour of the **Doctor Appointments Made Easy!** application through hands-on activities.
+In the next lab, you will understand the behavior of the **Doctor Appointments Made Easy!** application through hands-on activities.
 You will also perform various tasks to understand the workflow and automation implemented in the application.

 ## Acknowledgements